 Each fall our Discovery, Inquiry and Guidelines (DIG) Committee meets to begin researching topics for the next grant cycle.
 Utilizing studies, news articles, and expert testimonials, they narrow the list to just four or five topics where our grant funds could have significant impact, always with an eye towards underserved communities, racial equity and gender justice.

-We have a fall deadline for Letters of Inquiry (LOI), short written applications where organizations can declare the intent of their project without investing all of the time and resources required in a full proposals.
+We have a December deadline for Letters of Inquiry (LOI), short written applications where organizations can declare the intent of their project without investing all of the time and resources required in a full proposals.
 After training, our members evaluate each LOI and determine which organizations will be invited to submit a full proposal.

 Finalist organizations are listed on our ballot, and all SDWF members have an opportunity to vote.
 Organizations awarded funding become Community Partners and are asked to attend our Annual Grants Celebration in June.

-Each Community Partner is assigned two impact liaisons – SDWF members who will touch base with the organization a few times over the course of the next few years to record the impact of our collaboration.
+Each Community Partner is assigned two impact liaisons – SDWF members who will touch base with the organization a few times over the course of the next year to record the impact of our collaboration.
 Liaisons collect images and stories of impact from our community organization so that we can share their work across our communications channels and social media platforms.